Amarok79/Amarok.Events/README.md

 });
 ```

-If you need to pass some values to the value factory, you can do that too.
+If you need to pass some value to the *value factory*, you can do that too.
+Use it to avoid closure allocations.

 ```cs
 source.Invoke((arg1) => {